ashish-m-yh/non-cs-projects/README.md

 b) Copper addition to water
 c) Cow-dung ash added to water to provide Calcium and other trace elements

+This can positively impact critical mineral absorption for benefit of plants.

 ## Bamboo Drip Irrigation System

 ## Rope Drip Irrigation System

-A simple drip irrigation system based on the concept of capillary action.
+A simple drip irrigation system based on the concept of capillary action to ensure self-watering mechanism of potted plants.
 Capillary action is the process of a liquid flowing in narrow spaces without the assistance of external forces like gravity, primarily due to adhesive and cohesive forces between the liquid and surrounding surfaces.
 This phenomenon is essential in various natural and practical applications, such as how plants absorb water from the soil.

 https://www.youtube.com/shorts/2Mcp6Ta_1jI
 https://www.youtube.com/watch?v=of24ht44-44

+## Ethanol + Vegetable Oil Cooking/Heating

+For energy self-reliance for cooking and heating, it is desirable to explore alternatives to cooking gas.
+One option among these is the combination of ethanol and vegetable oil (mustard oil or sesame seed oil).
+Ethanol is smokeless and inflammable, vegetable oils produce smoke and burn less easily.
+There's a difference in smoke-point of various oils.
+Moreover, it is important to evaluate different kinds of wicks